Light Novel: Ore no Imouto ga Konnani Kawaii Wake ga Nai

 Huge Schoolgirl: Subverted big time with Saori.
 She's a cheerful leader type with excellent social skills, defying any height complex and the socially inept otaku stereotype.

-Hypocritical Humor: In episode 9, Kirino gets extremely frustrated with a Tsundere character in an eroge she's playing.
+In episode 9 of season 1, Kirino gets extremely frustrated with a Tsundere character in an eroge she's playing.
 Yet she acts the same exact way towards her brother, and doesn't see any problem with that.

 Sena often accuses the other members of the gaming club of being perverts, even though she's by far the most perverted one.